Functions, commands and tools

 https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models

-PyGPT offers compatibility of these functions with commands used in the application.
-All you need to do is define the appropriate functions using the syntax required by OpenAI, and PyGPT will do the rest, translating such syntax on the fly into its own internal format.
+PyGPT offers compatibility of these functions with commands (tools) used in the application.
+All you need to do is define the appropriate functions using the correct JSON schema, and PyGPT will do the rest, translating such syntax on the fly into its own internal format.

-Create a new Preset, open the Preset edit dialog and add a new function using + Function button with the following content:
+To enable local functions for Assistants mode (in this mode remote tools are used by default), create a new Assistant, open the Preset edit dialog and import tools from plugins or add a new function using + Function button e.g. with the following content:

 Name: send_email